 [Prashant 7/28 – based on answer to Q9, do we need to pre-populate manufacturer/mill or is this a user entered value even on the item detail request sample page ?].
 [No need to pre-populate attribute data.]

 [Prashant 7/28 – Which CSR/Sales Rep information is populated in the email output?].
 [Steve -8/18 – Get CSR/Sales Rep From the Customer profile.]

+Once the user clicks on the ‘Submit Request’ button, what page should return after this?
+Should they receive a confirmation page stating their sample request has been successfully submitted or will they be returned to the ‘Service’ landing page.
+(I assume for the lightbox, it will return them to Item Detail page.)
+They should receive a message that the Sample Request has been received.
+From there I’d expect the sample request page to be re-loaded but will be empty.
+Your other assumption is correct about the Item Detail page.

 Assumptions